 Tips for things to do in Vancouver for Christmas

-For top things to do in Vancouver over Christmas, don’t miss out at Vancouver’s Grouse Mountain.
+Grouse Mountain is one of the best things to do in Vancouver over the Christmas season!
 The area turns into Vancouver’s North Pole, and you’ll get a chance to meet some real reindeer.
 Don’t worry, you don’t have to climb all those stairs to get to the summit – you can always go for the Skyride.
 The winter months here in Vancouver are also ideal as you can ski or take a sleigh ride.

 10. Take a hike!